scnr/book/src/README.md

 to trace execution and data flows and thus provide highly in-depth reporting as to how a client-side security issue was identified which also greatly assists in its remediation.

-## Machine learning/behavioral analysis
+## Behavioral analysis

-SCNR will study the web application/service to identify how each input interacts with the front and back ends and tailor the audit for each specific input's characteristics.
+Codename SCNR will study the web application/service to identify how each input interacts with the front and back ends and tailor the audit for each specific input's characteristics.

 This results in highly self-optimized scans using less resources and requiring